 You are here

-· Each private studio comes with a 6 foot table, chair, shelving unit and air filter.
-Other equipment such as a potter’s wheel or metals work bench can be provided.
+· Equipment such as a potter’s wheel or metals work bench can be provided.

-· Each studio opens onto a common area, and the artists will have access to fully equipped classroom studios for metals, clay, fiber, wood turning, and graphics, and also nearby water/sink facilities.
+· The artists will have access to fully-equipped classroom studios for metals, clay, fiber, and also nearby water/sink facilities.

-· A professional development stipend of up to $500 to reimburse artists for outside conferences, entry fees, art fairs, etc.
+· A professional development stipend of up to $500 to reimburse the artist for outside conferences, entry fees, art fairs, etc.

-· Artist may take classes free of charge in our Education centers.
+· Free enrollment to take classes and workshops in our Education center.

 · A wide variety of teaching opportunities are available through Craft Alliance Center of Art + Design’s Education Center and Community Outreach Programs.

 · During the residency, artists’ creative work is represented by Craft Alliance Center of Art + Design and may be considered for sales in the Delmar Gallery Shop.

 · A group exhibition at the end of the residency cycle presented in the exhibition gallery.